 Do you want to be attached to your insulin pump 24/7?

 Some people are okay with a tubed insulin pump.
 They may even feel comforted by its presence.
 Other people hate being attached to something.
 You have to decide which you prefer—infusion sets and tubing or a patch insulin pump and PDM.

 How much insulin will you use over three days?

 Insulin pumps require that you fill your pod/cartridge/reservoir with insulin on a regular basis.
+The YpsoPump holds 160 units of insulin in prefilled, glass cartridges.
 Pods currently hold 200 units of insulin.
 The Medtronic 670G and the Tandem t:slimX2 both hold 300 units.

 Some people are okay with changing cartridges and infusion sets at different times, others want to do it at the same time.
 Either way, if you are using larger amounts of insulin, you may want to consider a larger insulin container.

 Will you be using a continuous glucose monitor?

 A Continuous Glucose Monitor or CGM is a device that constantly monitors your blood sugar levels.
 If you are already using a system, you may want to know if it works with an insulin pump.
 Stand alone devices can be used in conjunction with the insulin pump of your choice but only specific brands “speak” to specific pumps at this time.
 Right now, the t